Lover (Taylor Swift song)

-Music critics lauded "Lover" for what they thought were emotionally engaging lyrics and a romantic production; many appreciated the production reminiscent of Swift's early albums.
+Music critics lauded Swift's songwriting on "Lover" and commented that it showcased emotionally engaging lyrics and a romantic production.
+Many appreciated the acoustic production that was reminiscent of Swift's early-career albums.
 Publications including Billboard, Complex, and Pitchfork featured the song on their 2019 year-end lists.
 It was Swift's first solo-written track nominated for Song of the Year at the 2020 Grammy Awards, and its video received two MTV Video Music Award nominations.
-The single peaked within the top 10 in Australia, Canada, the United States, Ireland, Lebanon, New Zealand, and Singapore, and received multi-platinum certifications in the first three countries.
+The single peaked within the top 10 on seven national charts and received multi-platinum certifications in Australia, Canada, New Zealand, and the United States.